ibm-cloud-docs/vpc/storage-known-issues.md

 Multi-volume snapshots are not supported for second-generation volumes.
 When you try to create a consistency group of snapshots of a mix of first and second-generation volumes, the API request appears successful as snapshots of Gen 1 volumes are created.
 However, the Gen 2, `sdp` volumes are skipped.

-### Private context-based restriction rules for Backups are not working in Montreal (`ca-mon`) and Chennai (`in-che`) MZRs.
+### Private context-based restriction rules for Backups are not working in Montreal (`ca-mon`) and Chennai-Airtel (`in-che`) MZRs.
 {: #baas-CBR-issue-MON}

-Enabling private CBR rules for backup operations that create and manage automated snapshots of block volumes and file shares in Montreal and Chennai is not supported.
+Enabling private CBR rules for backup operations that create and manage automated snapshots of block volumes and file shares in Montreal and Chennai-Airtel is not supported.